zen-browser/docs/content/themes-store/themes-marketplace.md

 ---
-title: Information about Themes Store
+title: Information about Themes Store ℹ️
 ---

 The Themes Store is a place where you can find and install themes for Zen Browser.